It’s a vicious circle – you want to launch your own business to start making money, but it seems to cost a large amount of money to start a business.

 Next, share this questionnaire via your socials, using the right hashtags to make sure it’s discoverable by relevant users.
 You may be surprised at the number of responses you receive.

-Of course, if there are particular individuals and experts whose opinion you consider extra-valuable, it may be worth targeting them in person.
+Of course, if there are particular individuals and experts whose opinions you consider extra-valuable, it may be worth targeting them in person.

 16. Keep Your “Day Job”